aniasusual/QuadB-assignment/README.md

 - **Authentication**: JWT (JSON Web Tokens)

 ## Credits
-This Todo app was created by [Your Name] as a project for [Purpose/Context].
+This Todo app was created by ANIMESH as a project for assignment submission at QUADB.
 Contributions and feedback are welcome.

 ## License
 This project is licensed under the [License Name] License.
 See the LICENSE file for details.